 This study aims to (1) provide a comprehensive assessment of how States implemented their Title V Needs Assessments in 2005 and (2) identify promising approaches among the States and jurisdictions that other Title V agencies can learn from and adapt in their own ongoing Needs Assessment and program planning efforts and for the 2010 Needs Assessment for Title V. Health Systems Research, Inc. (HSR), under a contract with MCHB, used a two-phase approach to conduct this study.
 In the first phase of the study, researchers examined the 2005 Title V Needs Assessment documents of 58 States and jurisdictions.
 The text of these documents was reviewed and abstracted to describe the variation in approaches used in the assessment process and identify most common and creative strategies Title V agencies used.
 The second phase of the study involved a more indepth examination of the process in selected States.

 The Division of State and Community Health held 4 workshops on the 5 year needs assessment, required for the Title V Block Grant.
 The workshops provided States with the opportunity to exchange ideas and develop steps in doing their needs assessment.
 The workshop also provided participants with the skills to develop and write state performance measures.
-In order to view the full proceedings of these workshops go to: http://126.96.36.199/archives/mchb/needs2004/

 The Division of State and Community Health presented a "Skills Building" session at the recent Annual Meeting of the Association of Maternal and Child Health Programs (AMCHP).
 Four of the items discussed at the workshop are presented below: (1) a Word document prepared by Health Systems Research (HSR) entitled, "Preliminary Findings of Promising Approaches to the Title V Needs Assessment", (2) a PowerPoint presentation of the main findings of the HSR Study, (3) a PowerPoint presentation of the major changes made to the on-line Application for the State MCH Block Grant, and (4) PowerPoint presentation of the Analysis of Teen Suicide Performance Data by Priscilla Guild, Project Director, Cecil G. Sheps Center for Health Services Research, UNC.